sloreti/tf-guidelines/README.md

 ### Functional component vs class component

-Our style-guide enforces Functional Component over class-based components.
-But you are free to use class-based components when needed.
+Our style guide prefers functional components over class based components, but you are free to use class based components when needed.

 ```js
 // BAD, you are externalizing logic that corresponds to the component.